TouK/nussknacker/docs/MigrationGuide.md

 - (Refactor KafkaAvro API) Renamed AvroKeyValueSerializationSchemaFactory to ConfluentAvroKeyValueSerializationSchemaFactory and moved to avro.schemaregistry.confluent package
 - (Refactor KafkaAvro API) Deleted FixedKafkaAvroSourceFactory and FixedKafkaAvroSinkFactory (now we don't support fixed schema)
 - (Refactor Kafka API) Replaced replace topics: List[String] by List[PreparedKafkaTopic] and removed processObjectDependencies in KafkaSource

+Be aware that we are using avro 1.9.2 instead of default Flink's 1.8.2 (for java time logical types conversions purpose).

 * [#1013](https://github.com/TouK/nussknacker/pull/1013) Expression evaluation is synchronous now.
 It shouldn't cause any problems
 (all languages were synchronous anyway), but some internal code may have o change.